Khalid-Hossain-Tarif/Calculator_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.

-- Simple caclulator application
+- Simple calculator application
-- Using it anyone can calculatre normal operations like add,minus,multiply,divide etc.
+- Using it anyone can calculate normal operations like add,minus,multiply,divide etc.